nikcleju/ESDM_Course/Projects/P1_VendingMachine_HotDog.md

 3. The vending machine operates in 4 basic steps:
    - first you enter the product code of the product
    - then you enter the money
+   - then you indicate if you want mustard or not
+   - then you indicate if you want ketchup or not
-   - then the product is dispensed
+   - then the product is dispensed: bun + sausages (correct type and number)
    - then the rest of the money is returned

+2. The vending machine starts with 10 buns, 10 sausage, 10 veggie sausages, unlimited mustard and ketchup

+2. The price of every type of product is fixed and known (you pick some value).

-2. The vending machine holds in memory the number of products it has available at any time moment, and the price of each product.
+2. The vending machine holds in memory the number of products it has available at any time moment.

 5. The machine shall detect if the user requests an invalid product code, and signal this at the Status output